splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 * You can set the memory limit for the ``memory_limiter`` processor using environment variable ``SPLUNK_MEMORY_LIMIT_MIB``.
 The default memory limit is 512 MiB.

-* To run Docker containers in Amazon ECS you need a task definition and to launch the Collector.

 .. _ecs-ec2-custom-config:

 Deploy the Collector using a custom configuration